hkaest/dbus-opendtu-DC-load/README.md

 ```bash
 dbus -y com.victronenergy.acload.http_59 /MaxFeedIn SetValue %700
 ```
+### When the max SOC is reached, the inverters can feed in more than zero feed in would allow

 Set and get min SOC to feed in max to grid in % (max 99%).
 In case no consume with inverter is planned:
 ```bash